mendrugory/torip/README.md

 # torip
 Python library for Tornado web framework to locate IPs or server names

+Torip will provide you information like country, city, zip code or the url of google maps.

-torip has been developed and tested using Python3.4
+Torip has been developed and tested using Python3.4

 ## Available APIs